 National Holidays in Spring

-Apart from the Vernal Equinox in March, spring is the time of Golden Week.
+Apart from the Vernal Equinox on March 21, spring is the time of Golden Week.

 ■Showa Day: Formerly known as Greenery Day, this holiday on the 29th of April serves to celebrate the deceased Showa Emperor Hirohito’s birthday.

 ■Constitution Memorial Day: This holiday celebrates the constitution of Japan that came into effect in the year 1947 on the 3rd of May, after the Second World War.

 ■Greenery Day: May 4th is a holiday to reflect upon the link between nature and humanity, to be grateful for nature’s gifts and to be aware about the environment.